EndPointCorp/end-point-blog/2012/06/10/detecting-postgres-sql-injection.html.md

 12345 --
 ```

-This would return information on anyone's order, without checking the order_owner
+This would return information on anyone’s order, without checking the order_owner
 column, as the SQL sent to the database would become:

 ```